Upper Fulladu District Water Extension Project – The Gambia

 Once all construction and labor have finished, the committees (VDC, water, youth) will have monthly meetings to continue the development of the village.

 Monitoring and Maintenance

 The PCV and counterparts will use the project logic model of intervention to monitor the implementation of the project activities and to track project performance.
-Similarly, the model will be used to evaluate the immediate outcomes (impacts) of the project as well as the long-term impact whether the intervention has achieved the expected objectives and goal of the project.
+Similarly, the model will be used to evaluate the immediate outcomes (impacts) of the project as well as the long-term impact of whether the intervention has achieved the expected objectives and goals of the project.
 The PCV and counterparts will use Peace Corps water, sanitation, and hygiene data collection tools to collect the relevant figures during the project implementation.

-The specific objectives of this project include contributing toward improved access to education for girls in the community, improving health care status of members of the community, and improving health care knowledge of the members of the community.
+The specific objectives of this project include contributing toward improved access to education for girls in the community, improving the health care status of members of the community, and improving health care knowledge of the members of the community.
 This project will impact all members of the village and members of the greater community, who travel lengthy kilometers to pump drinking water.

 Let Girls Learn